Francis Stephenson

-On signing in late 2005 Rovers made what they called a sensational swoop when the signed Stephenson from London Broncos a Super League star & club captain Yorkshire man Francis Stephenson put pen to paper on a two-year deal with Hull Kingston Rovers.
-Francis nicknamed the colonel is a natural leader and has a presence on the pitch in the way he works with the team and in the changing rooms too.
+Playing career

 Francis played his early rugby at Dewsbury Moor, and impressed enough to represent England schools in 1992.
-His most memorable career moment came at Wakefield Trinity, when he scored the match-winning try in the 1998 NFP Grand Final, a try that ultimately took Wakefield Trinity into Super League.
+His most memorable career moment came at Wakefield Trinity, when he played at and scored the match winning try in Wakefield Trinity's 24–22 victory over Featherstone Rovers in the 1998 First Division Grand Final at McAlpine Stadium, Huddersfield on 26 September 1998, a try that ultimately took Wakefield Trinity into Super League.